-Try to choose a card with a low purchase rate.
+Try to find an offer with a low purchase rate.
 This is the amount of interest applied to your outstanding balance.
 While it’s best to clear your balance each month, if you have a card with a lower purchase rate, it will keep interest charges lower if you happen to carry a balance.

 2. Low or no annual fees

-A card with low or no annual fees can help you save money over time.
+Low or no annual fee cards can help you save money over time.
 Your card provider may waive the annual fee if you provide your student card, or if you spend a certain amount on your card each month.